 COVID-19 has been the most challenging clinical work of my career and, in turn, it has had a significant impact on my own mental health struggles.

 In 20 years of practice, there has never been a singular event that has literally impacted every one of the clients that I was working with, in addition to impacting myself.
 This “singular new reality” is confusing and complex.
 In addition to COVID-19, we are also faced with racial and ethnic challenges, economic uncertainty and suffering, and political indignation.
 This entire “storm” makes clinical work especially intense right now.
 Because of the inherent mutuality of this experience, maintaining professionalism, safe boundaries, and resisting the desire towards over-identification with our clients is taxing and has its consequences.
 Healthy coping mechanisms usually involve self-advocation and not simply self-soothing behaviors.

-Additionally, therapy via Skype or Zoom in my private home allows for an unconventional privacy breach.
+Additionally, therapy via Zoom in my private home allows for an unconventional privacy breach.
 This has felt overly intrusive at times and led me to become markedly more “internal” and introverted as a means of maintaining my own personal sacredness.
 These are not easy times personally or professionally, and I’m aware that as I reach deeper into the depths of my clinical well to help provide peace, solace, and understanding for my clients, I am also struggling, scared, and hurt.

 In addition to therapists, this is also an extremely difficult time for many others.
 As you think about better ways to take care of your own needs, it’s important to understand the difference between between “self-soothing” and “self-care”.

 Self-soothing can generally be thought of as behaviors that we engage in after we have expended our energy and feel depleted.
 Whereas, self care relates to not expending our energy reserves in the first place.